Farting Unicorn (FU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Farting Unicorn Historical Price

-According to the latest data gathered on Farting Unicorn live price page, the current price of Farting Unicorn is 0USD.
-The circulating supply of Farting Unicorn(FU) is 899.60M FU , giving it a market capitalization of $54.52K.
+According to the latest data gathered on Farting Unicorn live price page, the current price of Farting Unicorn is 0.00005994USD.
+The circulating supply of Farting Unicorn(FU) is 899.60M FU , giving it a market capitalization of $53.67K.

 The Farting Unicorn Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.